-As a condition to the closing, and pursuant to five stock purchase agreements each dated November 12, 2014, five people or entities unaffiliated with the Company purchased an aggregate of 7,975,000 (4,984,375 post-split) shares of common stock in the Company from twenty-four stockholders other than Mr. Adelt.
+As a condition to the closing, and pursuant to five stock purchase agreements each dated November 12, 2014, five people or entities unaffiliated with the Company purchased an aggregate of 4,984,375 shares (post reverse-split) of common stock in the Company from twenty-four stockholders other than Mr. Adelt.
 The total number of shares acquired by these five purchasers represented 44.3% of the Company's outstanding shares of common stock.